paugier/czi-joint-python-accelerators-project/budget_description/budget.md

 - $34,800 for Serge Guelton's work.

-- $6,500 for an Outreachy scholarship on Transonic and Pythran (LowLevelCallable + backend Weld + document backends as extensions, Pythran issues #1059 and #1002).
+- $6,500 for an Outreachy scholarship on Transonic and Pythran (LowLevelCallable, backend Weld, document backends as extensions, Pythran issues #1059 and #1002).

 ## Numba